Links to most recent reports

 Related documents and research:

-- Article on ENCJ project on Independence and Accountability by van Dijk and Vos, 2018
+- Article on ENCJ project on Independence and Accountability by van Dijk and Vos, 2018, appendix to the article

 - Councils of the Judiciary and Judges’ Perceptions of Respect to their Independence in Europe, Pablo José Castillo Ortiz, 2017